PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The entree on the ground turned and looked behind Hissglarg.
 It's eyes went wide and it shouted something in the meat-tongue.
 Hissglarg did not understand it, but he looked behind him anyway.
 And there, to his surprise, was more meat.
 This one held a sword in it's shaking hand.
 It was younger and thinner than the one on the ground.
 In fact, it looked kind of stringy.
 But Hissglarg would eat the sword.
 Metal was tasty and good for you, too!
 The Orc grabbed the shaking metal blade in one of his taloned hands.
 Tears streamed down the boy's face, but he did not run.

-There was a thud, and blackness closed in from around the edges of Hissglarg's vision.
+There was a thud/clank, and blackness closed in from around the edges of Hissglarg's vision.
+The orc collapsed to the floor unconscious.

+Relan blinked the tears back from his eyes and saw Boltac standing over the collapsed Orc.

 "Why didn't you stab him?"
 Boltac demanded.

 Relan opened his eyes to see Boltac standing over an unconscious Orc with a heavy coin purse in his right hand.

-"What did you hit him with," Relan asked, still shaking and trying to change the subject.
+"What did you hit him with?"
+Relan asked, still shaking and trying to change the subject.

 "Money.
 About 150 gold pieces.
 Mightier than the sword, you know."